 Award Winning Chef, Sam Choy was able to share his experience in Business and offer advice to the Arise students.
 Mt.
 SAC's Business counselor and Business professor were able to share as well.
-ARISE etc., please contact us equitycenter inter.edu
+ARISE

 Mt.
 SAC professors shared about "Yellow Peril" in the United States and its affect on our past, present, and future.